 Function of Kidneys and Causes of Kidney Disease in Cats

 One of the common health problems among your feline companions' is kidney disease.
-There are various types to it; some may be chronic, while some kidney diseases are acute.
-There is something quite frustrating about feline kidney disease and the causes behind them.
-When you identify feline kidney disease, the cause behind it no longer persists and hence not treatable anymore.
-Therefore, the obvious detection of kidney disease is through blood value changes.
-By the time you detect these changes, the cat kidney disease reaches an advanced stage.
+Some may be chronic, while some kidney diseases are acute.
+The best way to detect feline kidney disease is through blood value changes.
 Before we discuss feline kidney disease and the signs of kidney disease in cats, you should know the kidneys' normal function.
-So scroll below to read more

 Function Of Kidneys

 Kidneys play some very crucial roles in body functions.
 It is one of the most amazing organs performing critical tasks.
 Some of the essential functions kidneys do are;

 - Filter 20% body fluids